 Position rack in the middle and preheat oven to 400 F. In a sheet pan, insert a cooking wire rack or line the pan with parchment paper.

 In a bowl, add panko, soy sauce, toasted sesame oil, and honey.
 Mix and set aside to let panko soak up the sauce.

 In a separate large bowl, add broccoli, eggs, parmesan, onion powder, garlic powder, and ground meat.
 Add panko mixture to the bowl.
-Mix until everything is combined using your hand.
+Mix until everything is combined using your fingers.

 Form the meat mixture into balls a little smaller than the size of a golf ball.
+I like to use a medium (1.5 tbsp)-cookie scoop to portion out the meatballs.
 Place meatballs on the sheet pan with some space between them.

 • Fat content in ground meat will affect the final texture.
 I prefer 85%/15% for this recipe.